Chapter Three: Residence

 "Could be both."

-Mateo smiled, but it was the smaller version.
-Not the disarming one from the doorway.
+Mateo smiled, but it was the smaller version; not the disarming one from the doorway.
 "Yeah," he said.
 "Could be."

 * * *

 By evening, Residence Hall C pulsed with life.
 Doors swung open on motion sensors; hallway lights brightened as clusters of students moved through them.
-Voices were low but lively, jokes tumbling into half-formed alliances.
+Voices ran low but lively, jokes tumbling into half-formed alliances.
 The muted carpets swallowed footsteps and everyone moved with a practiced confidence, as if they'd auditioned for composure before enrollment.

-"People are sorting," said a voice at his elbow.
+"She's been doing that to everyone," said a voice at his elbow.

 "Julian."